Napans host 'bear hunts' during COVID-19 quarantine

-Napans may be stuck at home during the COVID-19 pandemic, but dozens of locals are trying to make the shelter-in-home order at little more … bearable.
+Napans may be stuck at home during the COVID-19 pandemic, but dozens of locals are trying to make the shelter-at-home order at little more … bearable.

 “It just gives kids a smile,” said Napa mom Samantha Des Jardins.
 “And you can’t give out enough smiles at this time.”